-Board Diversity Matrix (as of March 25, 2022)
+Board Diversity Matrix (As of year ended December 31, 2023)

 Total Number of Directors 6

 Female Male Non-Binary Did Not Disclose Gender

 Part I: Gender Identity

 Directors 2 4

 Part II: Demographic Background

 African American or Black

 Alaskan Native or Native American

 Asian

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

 White 2 4

 Two or More Races or Ethnicities

 LGBTQ+ 1

 Did Not Disclose Demographic Background 0

-Board Meetings
+Board and Stockholder Meetings

-Our board of directors held eight meetings during 2021, two of which occurred after the consummation of our initial public offering.
+Our board of directors held eight meetings during 2023.
 Each director attended at least 75% of the aggregate meetings held by our board of directors and the committees on which such director served, during the time such director was a director.
-We do not have a policy that requires the attendance of directors at the Annual Meeting.
-We did not hold an annual meeting of stockholders in 2021, which was the year in which our initial public offering was consummated.
+We do not have a policy that requires the attendance of our directors at the annual meeting of stockholders.
+However, we encourage our directors to attend our annual meeting of stockholders.
+Three of our then-six directors attended the 2023 annual meeting of stockholders.